 Decoding the Lewis Structure of Chloroform: A Deep Dive

 Chloroform, a chemical compound with the formula CHCl₃, holds significant importance in various fields, from its historical use as an anesthetic to its current applications as a solvent.
 Understanding its molecular structure is crucial to grasping its properties and behavior.
-This article provides a comprehensive guide to constructing and interpreting the Lewis structure of chloroform, covering its bonding, shape, and polarity.
+This article provides a complete walkthrough to constructing and interpreting the Lewis structure of chloroform, covering its bonding, shape, and polarity.
 We will also explore the scientific principles underlying this structure and address frequently asked questions.

 Introduction to Lewis Structures